Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * Google Fonts was used to import fonts.
 ### Font Awesome
 * Font Awesome was used to add icons for design and UX purposes.
+### AWS
+* AWS was used to store static and media files.
+### MailChimp
+* MailChimp was used for the contact us form and to subscribe to the newsletter.

 [Back to Table of Contents](https://github.com/Michelle3334/brainworks#table-of-contents)